Solano, Nueva Vizcaya

-Etymology

-The town got its name in honor of Governor General Ramon Solano y Llanderal in 1889.

 History

-In 1760, the original name of the town was Bintauan, then a Gaddang settlement.
-The municipality was founded in 1767 by Father Alejandro Vidal, a Dominican priest who led a Spanish mission.
-In 1768, it was called Lungabang, from the Gaddang word for "cave".
+In 1760, the original name of the town was Bintauan, then a Gaddang settlement that is now a barangay of Villaverde.
+The town was later moved and formally founded in 1767 by Father Alejandro Vidal, a Dominican priest who led a Spanish mission.
+In 1768, it was called Lungabang, from the Gaddang word for cave, lungab.
 The name was later changed to Lumabang by the Spaniards for convenience.
 In 1851, Governor General Antonio Urbiztondo declared Lumabang a barrio of Bayombong for not having sufficient inhabitants and revenue to maintain itself.
 Governor General Ramon Solano y Llanderal authorized the separation of Lumabang as barrio from Bayombong.
 In 1853, the first Ilocanos arrived, brought by Don Diego Lumicao, a former gobernadorcillo.
 In 1889, it was renamed Solano, in honor of Governor General Ramon Solano y Llanderal.

-The town was planned by Father Juan Villaverde, and the poblacion, as designed, consisted of 14 parallel wide streets, each having a width of 20 meters.
+The town was redeveloped by Father Juan Villaverde in 1889, and the poblacion consisted of 14 parallel wide streets, each having a width of 20 meters.
 Streets run from north to south and east to west, forming 100 square blocks with an aggregate area of one hectare per block.
-Solano was the largest municipality in the province until two of its barangays, Caliat and Bintawan, were segregated to become the municipalities of Quezon and Villaverde respectively.
+Solano was the largest municipality in the province until two of its barangays, Caliat and Bintawan, were separated to become the municipalities of Quezon and Villaverde respectively.
 The land area of Solano was correspondingly reduced to 13,980 hectares.
 In 1957, the barrios of Ibung and Bintawan were separated to form the town of Ibung, later renamed as Villaverde.

-Cityhood

-House Bill No. 8727 was filed last February 15, 2021 for the conversion of the municipality of Solano into a component city in the province of Nueva Vizcaya.
-The bill is currently pending with the committee on local government since February 22, 2021.

-The town is bidding again for cityhood in 2022 with the filing of House Bill No. 01736 Title " An Act Converting the Municipality of Solano in Nueva Vizcaya into a Component City to be known as the City of Solano."

 Geography

+Solano is situated 5.61 km from the provincial capital Bayombong, and 298.01 km from the country's capital city of Manila.

 Barangays

 Solano is politically subdivided into 22 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.